enricoba/eems/README.rst

 2. Usage
 ========

-The application can be used directly in the command line or be imported into a python file.
+The application can be used directly in the command line or be used via API.

 2.1 Command line
 ----------------